 This wine is rather dark in the glass; the initial aromas are quite elegant.
 The bouquet shows red and black cherry with nice notes of cocoa complementing rather than dominating.
 The mouth feel is soft and supple upon entry showing fruit flavors that tend to be on the darker side (blackberry) with cocoa, hints of vanilla and notes of cigar paper towards the finish.
 The finish is smooth with round delicate tannins and super long.
 It is always nice when we find a wine that fits our palate like a glove and this wine certainly does that.

 Rick prefers to give his wines a bit more age before releasing them rather than driving them to market after a previous vintage sells out.
 As of our latest update to this review they were sold out of the 2005 and released the 2006 in early 2010.
 Their wine portfolio has expanded since the early years; today in addition to the Cabernet Sauvignon, they also produce Sauvignon Blanc and a Petit Verdot.
-Their total production to date is around 1000 cases and they are well-distributed in parts of San Diego (Rick’s current hometown), Chicago as well as can be found locally at a wide variety of locations including ACME Wine Shop in St. Helena.
+Their total production to date is around 1000 cases and they are well-distributed in parts of San Diego (Rick’s current hometown) including at La Costa Wine Shop in Carlsbad, north County, Chicago as well as can be found locally at a wide variety of locations including ACME Wine Shop in St. Helena.

 Rick also runs the Mirror Family Foundation (a non profit established in 1996) with a focus on helping children in regards to health and education.
 The foundation has been supportive of a number of organizations over the years including The United Way and Boys and Girls Clubs.
 Tied in somewhat with Mirror Wines, their wines have been used in a number of outreach and tasting events.

 For more information or to join their mailing list, visit: www.mirrorwine.com